pablofbaez/brateval/README.txt

 This tool performs pairwise comparison of annotation sets done on the same set of documents.
 The annotated sets are required to be in the BRAT stand-off annotation format (http://brat.nlplab.org/standoff.html).
 The current version of the tool has been tested on annotations made with Brat v1.3.
-The tool only needs the jar file brateval.jar to work, which is included in the distribution file, and no further libraries are required.
+The tool only needs the jar file au.com.au.com.csp.nicta.au.com.csp.au.com.csp.nicta.brateval.jar to work, which is included in the distribution file, and no further libraries are required.
 The jar file contains the compiled java classes and the java source files.
-In the following examples we assume that the jar file brateval.jar has been generated and is in the directory from which the java program is called, adjust the classpath parameter (-cp) accordingly.
+In the following examples we assume that the jar file au.com.au.com.csp.nicta.au.com.csp.au.com.csp.nicta.brateval.jar has been generated and is in the directory from which the java program is called, adjust the classpath parameter (-cp) accordingly.

-After downloading brateval, it is possible to generate a jar file using maven:
+After downloading au.com.au.com.csp.nicta.au.com.csp.au.com.csp.nicta.brateval, it is possible to generate a jar file using maven:

 mvn install